IhateCreatingUserNames2/AuraX/readme.md

 This can scale Usage ALOTTTTTTT. this is why this is set to 2/1.
 But Optimal use would be 5/5(5*5). but it means each Prompt will generate at least 25 LLM calls ONLY FOR THE AGENCY.

+- max candidates = how many strategies should Agency create ?
+- simulation depth = How many Simulations of the REACTIONS OF EACH STRATEGY should Agency Create ?
+- The system selects one of the BUDGET based on the complexity of the USer Prompt OR SPECIFICED in Configs
 <img width="902" height="450" alt="image" src="https://github.com/user-attachments/assets/97897ffa-6aa1-40de-b2a7-e2f9b1f9267e" />

 ## Backend - Soul Engine